|

 With a cardboard carton that's too small, the answer is simple: get a sharp knife, and carefully cut it to the right size, by opening it right out, and re-folding if necessary at different points.
 Scoring the card along a straight edge on the outside of the bend makes it easier - but then make sure the outside of this scored line is securely taped.

 If it's a flightcase, then the extra padding will have to be strong - such as heavy-duty foam - and completely and reliably fill the space, otherwise you're asking for trouble.
+Even so, because flightcases are hard and don't absorb shock, we do not advise sending them via couriers unless there is no other option.
+A case can fall off a conveyor belt or be dropped, still look undamaged, but transmit severe shock to the contents.

 Where to find cardboard boxes?
 For medium-sized items, local supermarkets or other stores may be a possible source.
 For large things like keyboards, the best bet is a bike shop.
 The most important thing is that the thickness and solidity of the box should be proportional to the weight and fragility of the contents. |